-The 2nd Annual En Foco Media Arts Work in Progress (WIP) Fund: $2,000 Support Grant in collaboration with BronxNet is designed to support New York City artists of color who engage with Digital Media technologies within their art-making processes.
+The Fourth Annual En Foco Media Arts Fund: Work in Progress (WIP) Initiative: $2,000 Support Grant in collaboration with BronxNet is designed to support New York City artists of color who engage with Digital Media technologies within their art-making processes.
 The award will focus solely on works that need support toward the completion of a current work in progress, which demonstrates the highest quality of work and potential as determined by a panel of peers, and industry professionals.
 All innovative interpretations of Digital Media will be considered, requiring a critical digital aspect in both the process and product.
 Proposed projects where the final products are photographic in nature are ineligible for funding.

 WHO CAN APPLY